hyperledger-solang/solang/docs/running.rst

     name = "solana"  # Target name

-  Fields that are not explicitly present in the .toml file are defaulted.
+  Fields not explicitly present in the .toml acquire the compiler's default value.
   If any other argument is provided in the command line, for example, ``solang compile --config-file --target substrate``, the argument will be overridden.
   The priority for the args is given as follows:
   1. Command line
   2. Configuration file
   3. Default values.
+  The default name for the toml file is "solang.toml".
+If two configuration files exist in the same directory, priority will be givin to the one passed explicitly to this argument.

 \-\-wasm-opt
    wasm-opt passes for Wasm targets (0, 1, 2, 3, 4, s or z; see the wasm-opt help for more details).